doctest/doctest/doc/markdown/roadmap.md

     - redo the compile time ones - also look into CATCH_CONFIG_FAST_COMPILE
     - remove old benchmarks for doctest 1.0
     - add runtime benchmarks
-- resolve pull/60 (merge in dev, move cmake folder in scripts, maybe change/remove some of the 2 new SKIP options)
 - rework the examples folder - so the test runner is compiled only a few times - CI builds take a ton of time!
 - change docs a bit
     - mainly what is in the landing page (add link to overload)